Denizckr35/VIQUAC/README.md

     2.1.On the window, Brightness, Red Area Ratio and Contrast Scale Bars will shown respectievly.
     2.2.Please select the correct ratios by hand while looking.
     2.3.When you select Fibers, please press Escape button to Close window.
 Otherwise, OpenCV will Crash.
     If you have an image already saved by VIQUAC it will pop-up a windows that tells you to make new determination.
+3. Select Calculator Button to start calculation process.
+  -After selecting the button, pop-up window will show itself.
+  -Select Fiber and Resin Type For your application and predict the mechanical behavior.
+  -If you decided which kinds of fiber and resin that will use, please select confirm button.